 At Key Stage 3, History is taught in mixed ability groups with three lessons a fortnight.
 We follow a chronological approach from 1066 to post-1945 with a focus on one or two key enquiry questions each term.
 There are opportunities for special projects in each year with the Castle Challenge in Year 7, the Great Exhibition in Year 8 and a research task on local history and the First World War in Year 9.

 History is also popular at A level where students have nine lessons a fortnight.
 All groups have two teachers.
-We have begun our new A level course in September 2015 and have chosen to study modern American and Russian History alongside Tudor History.
+We have begun our new A level course in September 2015 and have chosen to study modern American History, 1865-1975 and Tudor History, 1529-1570.
+A Level students also complete a piece of coursework based on Russian History 1855-1956.

 Members of the department are also involved with teaching government and politics A level, sociology A level and the EPQ (Extended Project Qualification).